Hasnep/cv/cv-johannes-smit.md

 ### Employment

-- July 2019 to Present: Strategic Consultant (Data Science and Data Engineering), Amey Strategic Consulting (London, UK)
+- July 2019 to Present: Strategic Consultant, Amey Strategic Consulting (London, UK)
   - Lead data engineer of a data dashboard creating insights into operations and tracking KPIs for a local government.
 (AWS, Kubernetes, Flask)
     - Created the ETL data pipeline in Python to load data from IoT devices, online APIs and daily reports into a central database.
 (Airflow, Postgres)
     - Built the visualisations which gave the client new interactive insights about their work and automated manual processes.
 (Javascript, React)